bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 It is the responsibility of each researcher to make sure their modeling process is done such that they are approximating the true underlying Inhomogeneous Poisson Point process (IPP) model well.
 To demonstrate this, we will consider how estimated coefficients change with increasing numbers of available samples.
 We will also be able to see how the intercept changes, due its partial (mostly) interpretation as a measure of the ratio of used to available samples.

 In practice, there are two components that need to be considered in the approximation.
 First, is how to sample the complexity of variation in the spatial covariates being considered.
-Simply, you want to make sure that the spatial variation is captured with these discrete locations by spreading them out well.
+Simply, you want to make sure that the spatial variation is captured with these discrete locations (points placed within the defined spatial region of what is available that will be the available sample and respective covariate values) by spreading them out well.
 Second, is to have enough of these samples such that the approximation works well.
 Capturing the spatial variation is best done by making a systematic grid of locations within the area that is considered available and extracting the covariate values.
 Having enough available locations can be achieved by having a high density of points for the systematic grid and also by weighting the available locations within the model fitting process.

 Since we are not explicitly spatially sampling here, we can't directly evaluate how to capture spatial variation, but we can demonstrate how to weight the available locations.
 Essentially, you want to tell the model that for every used location to weight this data by 1, indicating that there is one of them.
 For the available locations, you want to weight each location by a large number (e.g.,1000).
 This tells the model to consider this data as having 1000 of them.
 You can think of it as a shortcut to replicating this available location and its covariate values 1000 times.
 Either way works, but weighting is more computationally efficient.
+By default, weighting should be done in all analyses to help with reducing approximation error.
 Note that this type of replicating of the available sample is a good thing, while replicating the used data (as seen in Critical Assumption 2: Independence of location data) is not a good thing.

 ``` r